princengoc/unspoken/README.md

     * [x] Use stage icon for waiting, then Discard pile icon for Exchange
     * [x] add a notification icon when exchange have updates (eg new incoming, outgoing status changed)
 * [x] Decline all other unmatched requests once hasMatch is true (handled automatically on server)
+* Sign up
+    * [x] signup form should require a username
+    * [x] pasword field too small
+* [x] change playerAvatar to an ActionIcon so that mouse over has a clickable effect

 ## Bugs
 * [ ] render fewer hooks than expected at Exit

+## SLOW UI NOTES
+* [ ] in Encore, at Setup we end up somehow with "Waiting for players..." instead of displaying the Draw Cards.
+(Seems to be a network problem)